alexward1981/trimurti/README.md

-# vulcan
+# Vulcan CMS
+## Making API based content editing more logical.
-Vulcan CMS - A tool to edit your API driven site easily.
+Vulcan CMS - A tool which automatically generates a CMS backend from an API.

+# UNDER CONSTRUCTION - BUGGER OFF! :)